 Find it: 1508 14 St. SW, cookiemamacalgary.com

 The low-down: Calling all cookie enthusiasts!
-This local gem is home to some mouthwatering vegan cookies, cakes and cupcakes, all of which have a homemade touch, just like your mama’s baking.
+This local gem is home to mouth-watering vegan cookies, cakes and cupcakes, all of which have a homemade touch, just like your mama’s baking.

 Prices: $3.25 to $4.95 each

-What to order: The blue jeans v ($3.25), a vegan version of their popular blue jeans cookie.
-This dark chocolate cookie also has dark chocolate chunks, so it promises to induce a maj sugar high (it’s gluten-free too)
+What to order: The Blue Jeans V ($3.25), a vegan version of the popular Blue Jeans cookie.
+This dark chocolate cookie also has dark chocolate chunks, so it promises to induce a major sugar high (it’s gluten-free, too).

 Find it: 1327A 9 Ave.
 SE, littletucker.ca

-The low-down: Laura Incognitto started her bakery in 2015, focussing on raw, plant-based desserts.
-Incognitto crafts delicious snacks and sweets that are free of preservatives or fillers—and Little Tucker’s Instagram offers up maj wellness inspo (plus snaps of their beautifully decorated cheesecakes, energy bites and tarts).
+The low-down: Laura Incognitto started her bakery in 2015, focusing on plant-based raw desserts.
+Incognitto crafts delicious snacks and sweets that are free of preservatives and fillers—and Little Tucker’s Instagram offers up huge wellness inspo (plus snaps of its beautifully decorated cheesecakes, energy bites and tarts).

-What to order: Their pumpkin pie ($55, serves 12) comes with a cinnamon walnut crumble for a healthier take on this classic autumnal treat
+What to order: The pumpkin pie ($55), which serves 12, is topped with a cinnamon walnut crumble for a healthier take on this classic autumnal treat.

 First Date Confections

-The low-down: This local business creates beautiful hand-crafted chocolates that are free of nuts, gluten, dairy, eggs, soy and refined sugar.
-Trust, they taste amazing because the little treats are naturally sweetened with Medjool dates.
+The low-down: This local business creates beautiful handcrafted chocolates that are free of nuts, gluten, dairy, eggs, soy and refined sugar.
+Trust us: The little treats taste amazing, as they’re naturally sweetened with Medjool dates.

-What to order: For a spicy sample, try the Hot Date box ($6), which comes with three sweet treats that pack a punch—because they’re dusted with sweet and salty ancho chile, smoky urfa chile and the liquorice-infused pasilla chile!
+What to order: For a spicy sample, try the Hot Date box ($6), which comes with three sweet treats that pack a punch—they’re dusted with sweet and salty ancho chili, smoky urfa biber and the licorice-flavoured pasilla chili!

 Find it: 722 11 Ave.
 SW, brulee.ca

-The low-down: This gourmet pâtisserie can whip up made-to-order vegan versions of their scrumptious pastries and baked goods.
-Plus, they’ve got a autumnal menu RN with pumpkin-, caramel- and apple-flavoured goodies.
+The low-down: This gourmet pâtisserie can whip up made-to-order vegan versions of its scrumptious pastries and baked goods.
+Plus, you’ll find featured seasonal menus, such as the autumnal pumpkin-, caramel- and apple-flavoured goodies.

 Prices: $1.75 to $5

-What to order: The pumpkin bundt cake ($5) with a decadent pumpkin puree and spices that can be made sans dairy for a gourmet version of pumpkin pie
+What to order: The pumpkin bundt cake ($5), with a decadent pumpkin purée and spices, which can be made sans dairy for a gourmet version of pumpkin pie

 Best Vegan Bakeries in Edmonton